danielpeter/specfem3d/06_fault_sources.md

 **Line 2 to end**: 5 columns: X, Y, Z (-depth), station name, fault-id

 The fault-id identifies the fault that contains the station.
-It is the index of appearance in the faults list after line 2 of Par_file_faults
+It is the index of appearance in the faults list after line 2 of `DATA/Par_file_faults`

 00.00.0000